usexfg/fuego/README.md

         Season  8
 of   GAME OF THRONES.

-It is @ that time when we shall start the trading of {DRAGONGLASS} with every man, woman, and child- whilst crowning only the most rightful heir of Exchange(s).. once our 8th and Final Season arrives.
+It is @ that time when we shall start the trading of {DRÆGONGLASS} with every man, woman, and child- whilst crowning only the most rightful heir of Exchange(s).. once our 8th and Final Season arrives.
 _________________________________________________

 As for now, every House shall be called upon to join in alliance.
 We must fight together- alongside one another, to defeat our common enemy.
-Any contributions to all future {Dragonglass} developments are not only welcomed, but encouraged.
+Any contributions to all future {Drægonglass} developments are not only welcomed, but encouraged.
 There is much, still, that remains to be done...For the Night is Dark, and Full of Terrors.

 This process of mining , however.. begins...Now.